yskuniv/imap_mogura/README.md

 ## Installation

-To install this gem, you can install it from RubyGems.org.
+To install this gem, you can get it from RubyGems.org.
 Just run as following.

 (This gem has only released pre-release versions now, so you must specify `--pre` option)